 Try our UCAT Question Bank and tackle abstract reasoning questions

-This question type presents two ‘sets’ of shapes (Set A and Set B), followed by five ‘test shapes’.
-Candidates must decide if the ‘test shapes’ fit Set A, Set B or neither set.
+Type 1: two ‘sets’ of shapes (Set A and Set B), followed by five ‘test shapes’.
+You must decide if the ‘test shapes’ fit Set A, Set B or neither set.

-This question type will show a series of shapes that alternate from one box to the next.
-Candidates will need to state which of the four shapes would follow in the sequence.
+Type 2: a series of shapes that alternate from one box to the next.
+You need to state which of the four shapes would follow in the sequence.

-This question type is a ‘statement’ of two sets of shapes, in which changes have been applied to one set in order to create a new one.
-Candidates must apply the same change to a set of test shapes and then choose which of the four options follows.
+Type 3: a ‘statement’ of two sets of shapes, where one has been changed to create a new set.
+You need to apply the same change to a set of test shapes and then choose which of the four options follows.

-This question is a variation of question type 1.
-Rather than give sequential ‘test shapes’, candidates are presented with four ‘test shapes’ simultaneously and will need to decide which one of the four belongs to Set A or B.
+Type 4: like type 1, but you’ll be presented with four ‘test shapes’ simultaneously and will need to decide which one of the four belongs to Set A or B.